 - In Budget 2019-20, an additional income tax exemption of up to Rs 15 lakh was announced for the purchase of an electric vehicle.

-- The government has reduced the GST rate on Electric vehicles.
+- The government has reduced the GST rate on Electric vehicles in India.

-Challenges Towards Adopting the Environment of Electric Vehicle.
+Challenges Towards Adopting the Environment of Electric Vehicles-

 - Lack of infrastructure; The facilities for charging an electric vehicle are very useful.

 - Once charged, the maximum distance allowed is reduced or limited.

 - Adequate number of charging stations